DeclanKorda/stm32-digital-monosynth/README.md

 This code implements a synthesizer with the following capabilities:
 - 3 waveforms (sinewave, sawtooth, and squarewave)
 - Low-Pass State-Variable Filter (SVF) with resonance
-- Communication over MIDI
+- Communication with MIDI peripherals using UART
 - ADS envelopes for both volume and filter
-- real time 48kHz audio generation
+- Real time 48kHz audio generation

 ## Setup